Bethenny Frankel, 49, Shares Unfiltered Makeup-Free Photos: ‘This Is What I Look Like Most Days’

 This is what I look like most days.
 It’s not filtered.
 It’s not lit well. & right now, for the worst time in many lifetimes, for many people, life isn’t filtered. .
 Unemployment is at record numbers.
 People are holding signs saying, “will work for food,” domestic violence is up, people are losing their jobs at every economic level, the poor are getting poorer.
 People’s emotional states are in jeopardy, mental illness is exacerbated.
 It’s truly a catastrophic crisis inducing fear and anxiety and trauma.
 Will there be a silver lining?
 Is this a global reset?
 If so, from what & where to? .
 Will our world be as superficial and materialistic as it was before this wake up call?
 If we’re not surrounded by people who feel that this is a change in the world, then we may choose to surround ourselves with new people. .
 I’ve played my part in this process as much as anyone. .
 I long for the day when we took a photo, developed the film, and prayed for the best.
 It was authentic.
 It was us.
 It represented the truth and not false reality where it’s more important to show people how good our lives are than for them to actually be good. .
 I’ve lived during a time when turning a camera on ourselves for everyone to “look over here,” “look how great I look in a bikini” would be a narcissistic preposterous action. & I get it, this is me too. .
 The way I am happiest and most comfortable 90 percent of my time is not posting where, what & when I’m supposed to be posting, because it’s good for “my brand” & will get likes.
 This has become a “don’t hate the player, hate the game” scenario. & maybe I am a little tired of the game when watching people suffer with real world problems. .
 Maybe there is a world beyond fake filters, fake photos, fake lighting, fake eyelashes, fake hair, fake curves and body parts, fake contouring, fake lives & fake people.
 Maybe this experience will take us closer to that place. .
 I’ve lived on “reality tv” for over a decade, & that wasn’t reality.
 What people are facing right now, that’s reality, & it isn’t pretty. .
 If there is one thing Coronavirus has reminded us of is what is real and what is important because everything else is just filler. . #thisisme

-She sat in the same position in the second photo but looked down towards her pets instead of at the camera.

-The reality star and businesswoman proved that she’s most definitely a natural beauty in both snaps as she stripped back all the cosmetics, photoshopping, good lighting, and filters to give fans a behind the scenes look at what she really looks like “most days.”
-Also in the caption, she shone a spotlight on the pandemic and the possible effect it could have on the world.
+The reality star and businesswoman proved that she’s most definitely a natural beauty in both snaps as she stripped back all the cosmetics, photoshopping, good lighting, and filters to give fans a behind-the-scenes look at what she really looks like “most days.”
+Also in the caption, she shined a spotlight on the pandemic and the possible effect it could have on the world.

 The lengthy caption highlighted a number of issues, including the spikes in unemployment, domestic abuse, and mental illness, caused by millions of people across the globe being put under a stay-at-home order.